MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Lync/LyncServer/configure-mediation-server.md

 Cette procédure décrit en détail les étapes à suivre pour configurer le pool Lync Server 2013 afin qu’il utilise le serveur de médiation Lync Server 2013, au lieu du serveur de médiation Office Communications Server 2007 R2 hérité.

-Pour réussir à publier, activer ou désactiver une topologie quand vous ajoutez ou supprimez un rôle serveur, vous devez être connecté en tant qu’utilisateur membre des groupes RTCUniversalServerAdmins et Admins du domaine.
-Il est également possible de déléguer les droits et autorisations d’administrateur appropriés pour ajouter des rôles serveur.
-Pour plus d’informations, voir Déléguer des autorisations de configuration dans la documentation de déploiement consacrée aux serveurs Standard Edition ou Enterprise Edition.
-Pour toutes les autres modifications de configuration, seule l’appartenance au groupe RTCUniversalServerAdmins est nécessaire.
+To successfully publish, enable, or disable a topology when adding or removing a server role, you should be logged in as a user who is a member of the RTCUniversalServerAdmins and Domain Admins groups.
+It is also possible to delegate the proper administrator rights and permissions for adding server roles.
+For details, see Delegate Setup Permissions in the Standard Edition server or Enterprise Edition server Deployment documentation.
+For other configuration changes, only membership in the RTCUniversalServerAdmins group is required.

 <div>

 > [!NOTE]
-> Pour obtenir les dernières informations sur la recherche de passerelles RTC qualifiées, de PBX IP et de services de jonction SIP fonctionnant avec Lync Server 2013, voir « Microsoft Unified Communications Open Interoperability <A href="https://go.microsoft.com/fwlink/p/?linkid=206015">https://go.microsoft.com/fwlink/p/?linkId=206015</A>Program » à l’adresse.
+> Pour obtenir les dernières informations sur la recherche de passerelles RTC qualifiées, de PBX IP et de services de jonction SIP fonctionnant avec Lync Server 2013, voir « Microsoft Unified Communications Open Interoperability Program » à l’adresse <A href="https://go.microsoft.com/fwlink/p/?linkid=206015">https://go.microsoft.com/fwlink/p/?linkId=206015</A> .